Tropical surface singularities: Notations and basic facts

 in $\R^{d+1}$, and projecting the upper faces onto $\R^d$.
 A lattice point $m$ is marked if the point $(m,u_{m})$ is contained in one of the upper faces.
-Marked subdivisions of $\Delta$ obtained in this way are called \emph{regular} or \emph{coherent}.
 We say two points $u$ and $u'$ in $\R^{\mathcal{A}}$ are equivalent if and only if they induce the same regular marked subdivision of $\Delta$.
 This defines an equivalence relation on $\R^{\mathcal{A}}$ whose equivalence classes are the relative interiors of convex cones.
 The collection of these cones is the \emph{secondary fan} of $\Delta$.

 Regular marked subdivisions of $\Delta$ are dual to tropical hypersurfaces (see e.g.\ \cite[Prop.\ 3.11]{Mi03}).
 Given a point $u\in\R^{\mathcal{A}}$ it defines a tropical hypersurface $S_F$ as the locus of non-differentiability of the tropical polynomial and it defines a regular subdivision of $\Delta$.
 Each $k$-dimensional polytope in the subdivision is dual to a $d-k$-dimensional orthogonal polyhedron of the tropical hypersurface.